TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 damage my speakers.
 The problem was well known on the Internet and by the developers.
 The problem was that the power would turn off when not in use and then turn back on.
-The power could not be left on using ALSA the default audio interface on Raspbian.
+The power could not be left on using ALSA the default audio interface on Raspberry Pi OS.
 I solved this problem by installing PulseAudio.
 I configured pulse to remain always on.
 This solved my problem.
 The Raspberry Pi B+ and 2 B fixed this problem.